Strong start to 2021, China economy powers ahead for high-quality growth

 Despite the economic rebound, the NBS warned of high uncertainties and instabilities as COVID-19 continues to spread globally and the foundation for the domestic economic recovery is yet to solidify.

-"The long-standing structural problems remain prominent with new situations and issues arising from development," the NBS said.
+"The long-standing structural problems remain prominent with new situations and issues arising from development," the NBS said in a statement.

+While China's economic growth momentum has been reassuring, there are still looming uncertainties such as the spread of COVID-19, volatile external demand and fast-changing geostrategic relations, said Cheong.

+"Gradualism is a key emphasis of China's monetary policy in 2021," he said.

 It will pursue high-quality development, advance supply-side structural reform and consolidate and expand the achievements of the COVID-19 response and economic and social development, among other major tasks, according to a government work report.